Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 I don't know, it's like grungy in like the best way possible and like very wholesome.
-Because it's people from everywhere that are eye to eye bars, you know, like just any type of person from any walk of life pops in, can get a beer or a drink that they can afford, have a good conversation, play a game, just like live and love it, you know.
+Because it's people from everywhere that are eye to eye bars, you know, like just any type of person from any walk of life pops in, can get a beer or a drink that they can afford, have a good conversation, play a game, just like live and let live, you know.

 00:00:35